Trade Tension: China Launches Anti-Dumping Case Against United States

 Production of the feed co-product, which is derived from corn during the ethanol making process, has increased steadily in the United States over the past three years.
-Meanwhile, China’s need for high-energy feed ingredients has increased sharply, so livestock producers boosted their U.S. DDGS purchases.
+Meanwhile, China’s need for high-protein feed ingredients has increased sharply, so livestock producers boosted their U.S. DDGS purchases.
 As a result, shipments to China shot up from almost nothing in 2008 to more than 2 million metric tons in 2010.

 Four Chinese DDGS manufacturers, who represent half of the domestic industry, claim they have lost significant sales due to the surge in U.S. origin DDGS sold at lower than market prices, and initiated an anti-dumping investigation.

 In response to the investigation, the U.S. Grains Council, the organization responsible for developing export markets for U.S. barley, corn, grain sorghum and related products, has coordinated an industry-wide registration process for interested parties.
 The deadline for registering was Jan.
 17, and 68 companies registered with the council.
 The MOFCOM has begun investigating a sample of these interested companies and will issue a final determination on Dec.
 28, one year from its start date.